linlak/momoapi/README.md

 # Momo PHP Api Version 1.0 #

-This is a php library that has been designed to help developers to easily integrated the momo api into their system.
+This is a php library that has been designed to help developers to easily integrate the **momo api** into their system.

 ## Prerequisites ##

+Before you start using this library we assume that you have good knowledge of php, composer and namespace autoloading.
+And have installed all the required software to enable run the examples provided here.

+You must also have an account on the Momo Developer Portal [https://momodeveloper.mtn.com/](https://momodeveloper.mtn.com/ "Visit page")

+**Software**

+The following software is require for better results:-

+- Testing server with php support e.g xampp,lampp,wampp etc.
+- Composer a dependency manager for php. [https://getcomposer.org/](https://getcomposer.org/ "Go to docs")
+- Text editor
+	- Sublime text
+	- NotePad ++
+	- Visual code etc.
+- A web browser e.g google chrome, mozilla etc.

+**Features**

-This library depends on guzzlehttp to perform http requests.
+- This library depends on guzzlehttp to perform http requests.

 ## Installation ##